-The award honors Professor Emeritus Herman Goldstein who, while at the University of Wisconsin Law School, conceived and developed the theory of problem-oriented policing.
+The award honors Professor Emeritus Herman Goldstein who conceived and developed the theory of problem-oriented policing.

 The Goldstein Award, to be presented at the annual conference, recognizes innovative and effective problem-oriented policing (POP) projects that have achieved measurable success in resolving recurring specific crime, disorder or public safety problems faced by police and the community.
 The winning, finalist, and other select submissions will be presented during plenary and panel sessions at the conference.

 Problems may range in scope from a very specific problem in a specific neighborhood, to one that affects many people over a wide area.
 While many successful POP projects are geographically focused, other problems affect certain types of people or occur at a certain time.
 The award program seeks projects that successfully resolved any type of recurring crime or disorder problem faced by police.
 Examples from past projects include drug dealing in a strip mall, loitering day laborers, 911 hang-ups, prostitution and human trafficking, neighborhood drug-dealing and gang activity, drunk driving, school violence, police responses to chronically mentally ill people, gun violence, thefts from construction sites, and street robbery.

 All employees of governmental policing agencies worldwide who directly deliver police services to the public are eligible for the award.
 Agencies may submit for consideration as many projects as they wish.
 While problem-oriented policing is frequently associated with the term "community policing," this award is not designed to honor all policing initiatives that some believe may fall under the "community policing" heading.
 Rather, the Goldstein Award recognizes problem-oriented approaches to specific crime and disorder problems.
 Submissions must address all four phases of the SARA problem-solving model.